stouch/docs/advanced/server-setup.md

 # Server Setup

-> To get Directus working on most servers all you need to do is ensure that traffic is routed to the correct files.
+> While only Apache is _officially_ supported, to get Directus working on most servers all you need to do is ensure that traffic is routed to the correct files.
 Let's take a look at some common examples below.

 ## Apache